Top Illegally Downloaded Movies 2011

 By attempting to broaden the target audience (including Ryan Gosling fans, Fast and Furious Fans, crime caper fans, even Mad Men fans thanks to the presence of Christina Hendricks) the studio ended up disappointing a lot of people and generating some horrible word of mouth.
 That’s the kiss of death in today’s Twitter-driven marketplace.
 And now it’s generated a lawsuit.

 Whether Deming’s case ultimately gets dismissed as frivolous, or settled out of court just so it will go away, remains to be seen.
-However, it does raise some interesting issues about what audiences feel they are being duped into by the Hollywood machine, and makes an excellent case study for marketing degree students to discuss.
+However, it does raise some interesting issues about what audiences feel they are being duped into by the Hollywood machine.

 For decades, movie trailers have attempted to make bad acting and story-telling look palatable, cherry-picking the six good moments from an absolute bomb in order to lure an audience into going to see it.
 Is this artistic licence, or classic bait-and-switch?
 Do movie-goers have a duty to inform themselves about the actual content of a film (Sarah Deming could have saved herself a lot of time and trouble by reading some of the advance reviews of Drive online) or do they have a right to expect that the general marketing honestly represents what they are about to see?